mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 No known roaming with PlugSurfing nor Shell Recharge.

-[IONITY](https://ionity.eu) is building three chargers close to Kaunas (or Panevezys, I can't remember).
+[IONITY](https://ionity.eu) operates three chargers in Lithuania.
 The price is an outrageous 0,79€/kWh, but could be life-saving if need be.
 Alternatively, you can try [ZSE Drive](https://zsedrive.sk) which allows you to charge on Ionity chargers, with a 24 hours flat rate of 39€/24h.
+See below for tips on how to register.

 # Poland